MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

 Actions are the combination of Intent, Object, and Handler.
 Actions represent the task that the user wants to perform where Intent is the user’s desired action, Object is the function to be executed, and Handler is the way to perform the action on the object.

-When your creating an app ensure that you define user intent, and choose the object to perform the action, and construct the corresponding handler that facilitates task completion for the user.
+When you're creating an app ensure that you define user intent, and choose the object to perform the action, and construct the corresponding handler that facilitates task completion for the user.

 ### Intent

 Intent is the objective a user wants to perform or achieve.
 User intent is typically represented as open or add to.
 Intent enables the Microsoft 365 platform to display the Actions in locations that mostly align with the user's needs and intentions.
-This includes but not limited to, where Actions show up and how Actions are grouped or ordered.
+Intent includes but not limited to, where Actions show up and how Actions are grouped or ordered.
-You can create an intents for Open, addTo, and custom actions.
+You can create an intent for Open, addTo, and custom actions.
 If you want to build any tailored Actions to fulfill any user task create a custom intent.

 ### Object

-Object is the file on which the user wants to perform an action on.
+Object is the file on which the user wants to perform an action.
 Currently, Actions can be triggered on content objects, files that have an extension, like Word, PowerPoint, Excel, PDF, and images.
 Which reside in OneDrive and SharePoint that are accessible through Microsoft Graph.

 ### Handlers